 Any person violating or failing to comply with any of the provisions of this article shall, upon conviction thereof, be subject to a fine of not more than $500 or may be imprisoned in the county jail for a term not to exceed 90 days, or both.
 Each day that such violation is committed or permitted to continue shall constitute a separate offense and shall be punishable as such.

 [Adopted 5-3-2012 by Ord.
 No. 17-08-2012]

-The purpose of this chapter is to authorize the Kingwood Township First Aid and Rescue Squad, Inc., and the Kingwood Township Volunteer Fire Company, Inc., to solicit contributions on roadways or highways within the municipality and to establish procedures for the same.
+The purpose of this article is to authorize the Kingwood Township First Aid and Rescue Squad, Inc., and the Kingwood Township Volunteer Fire Company, Inc., to solicit contributions on roadways or highways within the municipality and to establish procedures for the same.

 Each duly authorized and incorporated volunteer organization for the Township of Kingwood cited in § 106-16 may solicit contributions on roadways or highways within the municipality twice a year.

 Each of the duly authorized volunteer organizations for the Township of Kingwood cited in § 106-16 seeking to engage in such conduct must make application to the Municipal Clerk for a permit to conduct the highway or roadway solicitations.

 The permit shall be issued upon approval of the Township Committee of the Township of Kingwood and shall be subject to conditions in conformance with New Jersey law, which listing of conditions shall be provided to, and signed for, by the applicant as part of the permit process.